 The network is working closely with local stakeholders to ensure the regional stroke pathway is maintained during the pandemic.
-We have collaboratively developed and agreed a protocol to co-ordinate amendments to the pathway, as and when they are needed.
-We are now developing a recovery and restore plan as we move into the next phase of the pandemic.
+We have an agreed protocol to make amendments to the pathway, as and when they are needed.
+We are working with teams to help them develop and implement recovery and restoration plans in line with national guidance as we move into the next phase of the pandemic.

 Our inpatient and community stroke services are fully operational, albeit with more remote working.
 We would encourage our clinical colleagues to engage with their local stroke teams for advice and support to ensure patients do not miss out on specialist care, including those who experience a Transient Ischaemic Attack.

-The NHS have published stroke medicine guidance to support clinicians during the outbreak and we are supporting teams to ensure it is implemented.
+The NHS have published guidance to support clinicians during the outbreak and we are supporting teams to ensure it is implemented.
 We have also developed similar guidance for community stroke services.

-Watch a video featuring Lucy, the vice chair of our Patient & Carer Group and stroke survivor, about why acting F.A.S.T. and dialling 999 is so important during the pandemic.
+Watch a video featuring Lucy, the vice chair of our Patient & Carer Group and stroke survivor, about why acting F.A.S.T. and dialing 999 is so important during the pandemic.